Key Takeaways

 - IHG One Rewards Diamond Status

-- Our take: Your spending power goes further opening new cards and earning welcome bonuses.
+- Our take: Your spending power goes further opening new cards and earning welcome bonuses, but there are some nice perks if you use the Chase Sapphire Reserve for all your spending and will meet this organically.

 Chase Sapphire Reserve Business